TBFY/knowledge-graph/docker-image/README.md

 by contacting OpenOpps and OpenCorporates.

 ## Using the service
 The service definition is commented out in the Docker compose file in the [Docker scripts](https://github.com/TBFY/knowledge-graph/tree/master/docker-scripts) module.
 The reason is that the service is quite CPU intensive.
-It takes between 2 and 4 hours to process 1 day of procurement data running the [Python data ingestion scripts](https://github.com/TBFY/knowledge-graph/tree/master/python-scripts) and the [RML mapper](https://github.com/TBFY/knowledge-graph/tree/master/rml-mappings).
+It can take up to 2 hours to process 1 day of procurement data running the [Python data ingestion scripts](https://github.com/TBFY/knowledge-graph/tree/master/python-scripts) and the [RML mapper](https://github.com/TBFY/knowledge-graph/tree/master/rml-mappings).
 Thus, we do not run the service on the Amazon EC2 instance where we are running the other [TBFY services](https://github.com/TBFY/knowledge-graph/tree/master/docker-scripts).
 Instead we are generating [Slurm scripts](https://github.com/TBFY/knowledge-graph/tree/master/slurm-scripts) that issues daily jobs on a local server for processing.

-However, if you intend to run all the TBFY service on a local machine, then you are free to also deploy the ingestion service by removing the comment chars `#` in the Docker compose file.
+If you intend to run all the TBFY service on a local machine, then you are free to also deploy the ingestion service by removing the comment chars `#` in the Docker compose file.
+However, before deploying the ingestion service you first have to run the Fuseki service and [create the TBFY knowledge graph dataset and load data files into Fuseki](https://github.com/TBFY/knowledge-graph/tree/master/docker-scripts#create-dataset-and-load-data-files-into-fuseki).

 ### Environment variables
 In order to use the service you have to set the following variables in the `kg-ingestion-service.env` file in the [Docker scripts](https://github.com/TBFY/knowledge-graph/tree/master/docker-scripts) module: